What is presbyopia?

 - Occupational lenses: for short and intermediate distances; particularly suitable for people who work with computers.

-Even so, surgery is quite often used to get rid of tired eyes.
+Even so, surgery is quite often used to treat presbyopia.
 There are different techniques:

 - Laser surgery: the cornea is moulded to increase the depth of focus and compensate for the loss of focusing ability.